 2. Install WordPress Using Softaculous

-Many popular web hosts like a2Hosting make it easy for you to install WordPress using one-click software called Softaculous.
+Many popular web hosts make it easy for you to install WordPress using one-click software called Softaculous.

 To get started, log in to your web hosting control panel area.
 In most cases, this will be at your domain name forward slash cpanel like this: wpgiver.com/cpanel – if you’re unsure contact your web host.